 Our current knowledge of SCZ is overwhelmingly derived from the study of Caucasian populations.
 The understudy of other ethnicities and the lack of systematic examination of the differences between populations are noticeable in the field.
 These weaknesses may impede our understanding of the etiology of the disorder.
 In responding to the request for application AI-12-021 “U.S.-China Program for Biomedical Collaborative Research (R01)”, we propose studies aiming at the understanding of genetic architecture of SCZ in the Chinese population and investigating the shared and ethnic-specific risk factors between the Chinese and Caucasian populations.
 Our aims are the following:

-Conduct exome sequencing for 140 nuclear Chinese families of with multiple affected individuals to discover single nucleotide variations (SNVs) and copy number variations (CNVs) predisposing to the disorder.
+Conduct exome sequencing for 140 nuclear Chinese families with multiple affected individuals to discover single nucleotide variations (SNVs) and copy number variations (CNVs) predisposing to the disorder.
 We plan to use families with both parents (affected or unaffected), 2 affected and 1 unaffected siblings and families with 1 parent, 2 affected and 1 unaffected siblings.
 The use of families with affected and unaffected siblings allows us to simultaneously discover and characterize transmitted and de novo risk variants.
 The use of unaffected siblings in the families serves as a better control than subjects from general population, as it can filter out many non-causal variants observed in the families.

 Genotype 5,000 cases and 5,000 controls for up to 100 the most promising risk variants discovered in Aim 1 above to verify their association with SCZ.
 We will apply a set of sophisticated statistical, bioinformatic and functional filters to select the most promising SNVs.
 We will focus on those rare variants (including de novo variants) with potential functional consequences and variants occurred at multiple sites in the same genes and biological pathways.